fleschutz/Jenkins-build-farm/README.md

 🔓 Unlock Jenkins
 -----------------
-1. Execute `sudo cat /DISPLAYED/PATH/TO/initialAdminPassword` to display the initial password saved by Jenkins.
+1. Execute `sudo cat /PATH/TO/initialAdminPassword` (replace /PATH/TO) to view the initial password saved by Jenkins during the installation.
 2. Enter the initial password to unlock Jenkins.

 📌 Install necessary Plugins